linuxfanboy4/moo-os/README.md

 ## Overview

 MOO-OS is a lightweight, cow-themed operating system built entirely in Python.
-Designed for fun and educational purposes, MOO-OS provides a playful environment where users can interact with a variety of cow-themed commands, utilities, and games.
-Whether you're looking to moo like a cow, play a guessing game, or even simulate a hacking session, MOO-OS has something for everyone.
+Designed for **entertainment purposes**, MOO-OS provides a playful environment where users can interact with a variety of cow-themed commands, utilities, and games and it's Default Shell is csh (Cow Shell), Whether you're looking to moo like a cow, play a guessing game, or even simulate a hacking session, MOO-OS has something for everyone.

-The system is divided into two main components:
+The system is divided into three main components:
 - **Kernel (`kernel.py`)**: Handles core functionalities such as system commands, utilities, and basic operations.
 - **User Space (`user-space.py`)**: Provides user-facing commands, games, and network utilities.
+- **Cow's Shell (`csh.py`)**: A REPL environment that allows users to write and execute scripts in **Cow's Shell Scripting Language (CSH)**.

-MOO-OS is currently at version **v2.0.0** and is actively maintained.
+MOO-OS is currently at version **v2.1.0** and is actively maintained.

 ## Features